-Spongy moth caterpillars (larval stage) can be seen starting in early to midstarting in July.
+Spongy moth caterpillars (larval stage) can be seen starting in early to mid-May, grow to about 2.5 inches in length, and are black and hairy, with five pairs of raised blue spots followed by six pairs of raised red spots along their backs.
+Adult moths can usually be seen starting in July.
 Females are white with brown markings, have a 2-inch wingspan, and cannot fly.
-Males are brownish, have a 1.5-inch wingspan, and have feathery antennae.
+Males are brownish, have a 1.5-inch wingspan,